aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 # Lab 05b: Explore Azure Synapse Data Explorer

-In this exercise, you'll use Azure Synapse Data Explorer to analyze time-series data.
+In this lab, you'll use Azure Synapse Data Explorer to analyze time-series data.

 ## Objectives

-In this lab, you will complete the following tasks:
+In this lab, you will perform the following tasks:

 + Task 1: Create a Synapse Analytics workspace
 + Task 2: Create a Data Explorer pool